you can explain the world to yourself!

-In addition to my work on YouTube, I am also a regular guest on programs such as "Stern TV", "5 gegen Jauch", "ZDF Fernsehgarten" and "Die Selbstversucher".
-I also give lectures and moderate events.
-The different formats are listed here.
+In addition to my work on YouTube, I am also a regular guest on shows such as "Stern TV", "5 gegen Jauch", "ZDF Fernsehgarten" or "Die Selbstversucher".
+I also give talks, workshops and moderate events.
+The different formats can be found here.

-If you are interested in working together, you can contact me via my contact field at the bottom of the page.
+If there is any interest in collaboration, you can contact me via my contact form at the bottom of the page.